-Anti-bullying Policy September 2021
+Anti-Bullying Policy

-Date of Policy Review: Reviewer: Date Shared with Date of Next Review: Staff: September 2021 L Meek September 21st 2021 September 2023
+Date of Policy Review: Reviewer: Date of Next Review: September 2023 L Meek September 2025

 Aims and Objectives

 We aim, as a school, to produce a safe and secure environment where all can learn without anxiety and where measures are in place to reduce the likelihood of bullying.
 Bullying is wrong and damages children's emotional welfare and can impact on their ability to focus on learning.
 The school does not tolerate bullying of any kind and aims to prevent bullying by developing a school ethos in which bullying is regarded as unacceptable.
 While it is very difficult to eradicate bullying, we do everything in our power to ensure that all children attend school free from fear.